ipld/team-mgmt/README.md

 # The Team

 This is a list of what people are working on **right now** and also work items that are "on deck" or have been bumped down each person's priority list.
+It also captures some of the ongoing responsibilities each person has across the projects.

 You'll notice that nobody has more than one high priority item at a time.
 That's not because they don't work on other things, but every person on the team is a maintainer of numerous ongoing efforts and as a result only has time for one high priority mid to